What is Red Ink?

 Yes, there is more!

 Red Ink for Excel allows you to build additional applications that use AI more easily, as you can directly access the AI features of Red Ink from within other spreadsheets.
 For example, we have built the "Red Ink Analyzer", which is a contract and legal text analysis tool that is also open source and allows you to verify whether contracts, privacy notices etc. comply with certain requirements (which you can enter into the tool) and whether they have some other issues.
 The tool can also systematically search a collection of texts for specific content, which can be helpful for investigations, for example.
 The results can then be re-imported into a review tool like "Relativity".
+Another function is the intelligent comparison of texts.

 The Red Ink Excel (and its helper module) add-in needs to be installed to use the "Red Ink Analzyer", and the Analyzer will use the LLM configured within the Red Ink add-in.